operasoftware/devopera/src/blog/_posts/2016-05-03-better-extensions-ecosystem.md

 That is why we chose our extension packaging format as `.nex` which stands for ‘navigator extensions’, signifying our take on a vendor-neutral format for extensions.
 Back it 2013, [we wrote the following](https://dev.opera.com/blog/introducing-nex/):

-> ...NEX — a vendor-neutral packaging format for browser add-ons that we have initially implemented on top of the Chromium `.crx` format in Opera.
+> …NEX — a vendor-neutral packaging format for browser add-ons that we have initially implemented on top of the Chromium `.crx` format in Opera.
 We intend to further develop this as an open add-ons format through international standards bodies.
 Initially we intend to consolidate the differences between add-on execution environments themselves considering their current similarities.
 As a secondary objective we then aim to kick-start meaningful discussion around shared system and device-level APIs with a view to making browser add-ons first-class citizens of the web core.

 Years later, it seems a lot of other browser makers are also on board with getting some common extension APIs which work cross-browser.
 In order to do this, [Opera, Microsoft, and Mozilla have begun work in the Extensions Community Group](https://lists.w3.org/Archives/Public/public-browserext/2016May/0000.html) where we will try to agree upon a set of common APIs, as well as a common manifest and packaging format for browser extensions.
 The goal is to enable extension developers to write one extension and have it work cross-browser.